Notice: This document is for information purposes only and not meant as legal advice.

 The regulation applies to the processing of personal data by automated or manual means.

-The processing of data refers to the collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction, of personal data.
+Data processing refers to the collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction, of personal data.

-Personal data refers to any information as relates to an identified natural person, or that can be used as an identifier of a natural person.
-Examples include: name, contact, identification numbers, gender, etc. In addition, special categories of personal information have been identified by the GDPR and require additional care and safeguard of protection.
+Personal data refers to any information related to an identified natural person or can be used as an identifier of a natural person.
+Examples include name, contact, identification numbers, gender, etc. Also, special categories of personal information have been identified by the GDPR and require additional care and safeguard protection.

 What are the Principles behind processing Personal Information under the GDPR?

-- Organizations must show lawfulness, fairness and transparency in processing
+- Organizations must show lawfulness, fairness, and transparency in the processing.

-- Information should have adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed
+- Information should be adequate, relevant, and limited to what is necessary in relation to the purposes for which it is processed.

-- Kept for no longer than necessary based on original purpose
+- Kept for no longer than necessary based on the original purpose